 - Contact a personal injury attorney to see if you have a valid claim against the person who injured you before making any statements, written or verbal, to insurance company representatives

 In Florida, many personal injury lawyers take cases on contingency, which means that they do not ask for an up-front retainer fee but will take a percentage of any proceeds you collect.
-This means they will be financially motivated to take solid cases and will be frank with you about your ability to file a successful claim.
+This means they will be financially motivated to take solid cases and will be honest with you about your ability to file a successful claim.

 Florida Personal Injury Laws